ksvan/node-red-contrib-komfovent/komfnodes/reverse.md

 Traffic towards ajax.xml seems to be expected to have host header set, content type of text/plain and connection keep-alive.
 But seems to be more stable without any other headers set in request() than case sensitive Content-Length

 #### Modes with timeouts
 These modes are only accepting a timeout value in minutes as the value.
-283 is fireplace
+283 is fireplace, 282 is kitchen ventilator mitigation

 	283=80
 This would activate Fireplace for 80 minutes.